seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/05_May/27/README.md

 **186**

+- I returned to gameplay today for a second consecutive week, and had a  medium length session, playing for about 37 minutes.
+This was my fourth session of the year, and second/last session of the month.
+I played at night today.
+I enjoyed gameplay less this week.
+- I made a moderate amount of bux today, starting with 1,080 bux, and ending with 1,544 bux (making 464 bux in total)
+- I stayed in city 4 (Dusty Plains) today.
+I am increasingly considering going to the next city.
+I was going to do it today, but I felt like continuing with the current city longer.
+- I did not do any city upgrades today, nor did I do any epic upgrades
+- There weren't any unstable ads today that would crash the game, and the game was running correctly today, with the shop being functional this time.
+- I did not upgrade my bank today.
+- I did not buy any new planes, cars, or boats today.
+- I decided not to level up to the next city yet, although the decision is getting closer.
+- I eventually wrapped up and quit. - 2025, Tuesday, May 27th

-- I skipped my session in the beginning part of the day, but I do intend to play after 10:00 pm today. - 2025, Tuesday, May 27th
+- ~~I skipped my session in the beginning part of the day, but I do intend to play after 10:00 pm today.~~

 ---